 Well pumps at OUC's water treatment plants draw water from a natural underground reservoir called the Lower Floridan aquifer.
-After being sent through ozone contact basins, the water is treated with chlorine and fluoride.
-The water is then pumped into a finished water storage tank and distributed to residential, commercial and industrial customers.
-OUC pumps more than 32 billion gallons of water per year to customers across a 200-square-mile service area.
+After being sent through ozone contact basins. the water is treated with chlorine and fluoride.
+The water is then pumped into a finished water storage tank and distributed to residential, commercial and industrial customers, OUC pumps about 31 billion gallons of water per year to customers across a 200-square-mile service area